The Trip From Hell (1)

 The Trip from Hell (1)

+Above: Sinkhole on Interstate 5, Roseburg, Oregon.
 We'd gone over it just a few hours before the collapse.

 There were two trips from hell.
-The first one, in 1996, would be five weeks in duration and range from Michigan to Seattle (WA) to Fresno (CA) to Fairfield (IA) and many points in between.
+The first one, in 1996, would be five weeks in duration and range from Michigan to Seattle (WA) to Fresno (CA) to Bloomfield, Iowa, and many points in between.
 This would actually be the first cross-country tour of our career and we were anticipating this like a dream come true.
 But then, of course, as we were painting trim on the back porch (pictured) my ladder capsized and my left leg was shattered in many places.
 We were scheduled to leave in two weeks.

 1st Stop: The Redford Theatre